EmiValmed/CSGD/README.md

 * **FormatData.r**: This code prepares the observations and precipitation forecasts in [HOOPLA](https://github.com/AntoineThiboult/HOOPLA) format to work directly on the CSGD functions.
 It reads the Matlab variables in **Hydromet_obs** & **Ens_met_fcst** folders.
 * **AuxiliaryFunctions.r**: A collection of small functions (calculating ensemble statistics, data selection, etc.) used by the other R-scripts
 * **CSGD.r**: This code is a simplified variant of the method proposed by Scheuerer and Hamill [2015b](https://journals.ametsoc.org/view/journals/mwre/143/11/mwr-d-15-0061.1.xml): Censored, Shifted Gamma Distributions (CSGD).
-* **CreateSchaakeRanks.r**: This code selects historical trajectories by the method proposed by Scheuerer et al. [2017](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1002/2016WR020133) and determine the rank order: Min.
+* **CreateSchaakeRanks.r**: This code selects historical trajectories by the method proposed by Scheuerer et al. [2017](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1002/2016WR020133) and determines the rank order: Min.
 Divergence Schaake Shuffle (MDSS).

 ## How does it work? :memo:

-### Preliminar steps
+### Preliminary steps

 1. Copy and paste the **Hydromet_obs** & **Ens_met_fcst** folders from [HOOPLA](https://github.com/AntoineThiboult/HOOPLA) into the **RAW_DATA/time step** folder (time step could be 3h or 24h).
 Folders path in [HOOPLA](https://github.com/AntoineThiboult/HOOPLA):